-- A minor 'Global Law and Business', consisting of - GLB: Tax Law (6 ECTS credits) - GLB: Civil Procedure and Global Dispute Settlement (6 ECTS credits) - GLB: Human Rights Law (6 ECTS credits) - GLB: Accountancy and Finance for Lawyers (6 ECTS credits) - GLB: Law and Economics (6 ECTS credits) - Or 5 courses of each 6 ECTS students need to pass to obtain 'civiel effect'.2 - 2.
-Upon the approval of the Examination Board, the courses of the fifth semester of the Bachelor's program (the autumn semester of the third Bachelor's year) may be replaced by subjects taken at a law school with a study load of at least 30 credits.
+- 1. A minor 'Global Law and Business', consisting of - GLB: Tax Law (6 ECTS credits) - GLB: Civil Procedure and Global Dispute Resolution (6 ECTS credits) - GLB: Human Rights Law (6 ECTS credits) - GLB: Accountancy and Finance for Lawyers (6 ECTS credits) - GLB: International Trade and Investment Law (6 ECTS credits) - 2.
+A minor "Recht en Duurzame Toekomst" (partially in Dutch), consisting of - Masterclasses (6 ECTS) - De Private Sector & duurzame toekomst (6 ECTS credits) - Procederen voor een duurzame toekomst (6 ECTS credits) - GLB: Civil Procedure and Global Dispute Resolution (6 ECTS credits) - GLB Tax Law (6 ECTS) or GLB Accountancy and Finance for Lawyers (6 ECTS credits) - 3.
+A minor: "Dutch Law"- 5 courses of each 6 ECTS students need to pass to obtain 'civiel effect'.5 - 4.
+Upon the approval of the Examination Board, the courses of the fifth semester of the Bachelor's program (the autumn semester of the third Bachelor's year) may be replaced by subjects taken at a law school abroad as part of a student exchange with a study load of at least 30 credits. - 5.
+A minor offered by another School of Tilburg University for which the study load is at least 30 ECTS.
+If the minor is less than 30 ECTS, students must also complete one or more courses from either the Global Law and Business Minor or Dutch Law minor to achieve 30 ECTS. - 6.Upon approval of the Examination Board, the courses of the fifth semester may be replaced with a minor offered by another Dutch University.
+If the minor is less than 30 ECTS, students must also complete one or more courses from either the Global Law and Business Minor or Dutch Law minor to achieve 30 ECTS.6 - 7.
+Upon approval of the Board, the courses of the fifth semester may be replaced by a free minor, in which the student composes a coherent package of courses.7